Leo-C/kodi.addon.autoexec/README.md

 1. download this github repository as .zip
 2. transfer file on host with Kodi (via network, USB memory, etc.)
-3. in addon section choose "Install from .zip file" and browse file location (remember - if not asked - to enable installation of .zip addon from Setings -> Addon -> unknown source)
+3. in addon section choose "Install from .zip file" and browse file location (remember - if not asked - to enable installation of .zip addon from Settings -> Addon -> unknown source)

 ## Localization